machinable-org/machinable/docs/tutorial/introduction.md

 The above example demonstrates the two core principles of *machinable* code:

-- **Enforced modularity**: The Monte Carlo algorithm is encapsulated in its own module that can be instantiated with different configuation settings
+- **Enforced modularity**: The Monte Carlo algorithm is encapsulated in its own module that can be instantiated with different configuation settings.
 - **Unified representation** Running experiments is handled through the same interface that is used to retrieve their results.
-In fact, re-running the script will not re-run the Monte-Carlo simulation but only reprint the results.

 You may already have questions - don't worry.
 We will cover the details in the rest of the documentation.
 For now, please read along so you can have a high-level understanding of what machinable offers.

-## Features
+## Key features

 machinable is a framework and ecosystem that covers features commonly needed in scientific code.
 But research is extremely diverse so machinable is primarly designed to be flexible and extensible via composition and inheritance.
 In any case, you can count on the following features: